 - Drop dairy products except for butter – they definitely don’t help

-- Watch the alcohol – it’s turned to fat so go easy
+- Go easy on the alcohol – it’s turned to fat very fast

-- Consuming more Pure Hydrolysed Collagen is a very powerful and easy way to get rid of cellulite and make yourself a whole lot healthier in the process.
+- Consuming more Pure Hydrolysed Collagen is a very powerful and easy way to get rid of cellulite.
+It also makes yourself a whole lot healthier in the process.
 All your connective tissues is made from collagen – when skin is strong, you won’t notice any cellulite.
-Collagen as we know is the most abundant protein in the body needed for elasticity, youthful appearance, smooth texture and strength.
+Collagen as we know is the most abundant protein in the body.
+It is needed for elasticity, youthful appearance, smooth texture and strength.

 - A favourite of mine which is also an anti-inflammatory, is Bromelain.
 This is something I take daily to prevent sinus issues but it also prevents aches and pains in the body and helps you heal so much faster.
 It is from the stem of a pineapple, and really is one of my all-time favourite suppements.
 It is able to dissolve gathered cellular tissue like cellulite, it’s anti-thrombotic, antiedematous (stops water retention), and the anti-inflammatory aspect is fabulous – we are all inflamed today.
 Things like uterine fibroids, ovarian cysts, gallstones and cellulite all respond so well to bromelain and collagen together.

 These two above and the others mentioned, are all available from my online store here.

 You can simply click on the name of each product mentioned above (in bold) and a hyperlink will take you directly to the product for an easy purchase.